Marcos Moreno (physician)

-Marcos Antonio Moreno, M.D. is a physician, public health advocate and medical research scholar.
-He is of Mexican and Native American descent, and an enrolled member of the Pascua Yaqui Tribe from the Pascua Yaqui Reservation in southern Arizona.
-He is a graduate of Cornell University, where he studied Neuroscience, and American Indian Studies.
+Marcos Antonio Moreno is an American physician, public health advocate and medical research scholar.
+He is of Mexican and Native American descent, and an enrolled citizen of the Pascua Yaqui Tribe from the Pascua Yaqui Reservation in southern Arizona.
+He is a graduate of Cornell University, where he studied neuroscience, and American Indian studies.
 He is the first person from the Pascua Yaqui Reservation to graduate from an Ivy League University, and thus far is the only Doctor of Medicine from the Yaqui's reservation community.
-He received his Doctor of Medicine degree from UND-School of Medicine and Health Sciences, and is a resident physician at Yale University in the Department of Psychiatry.
+He received his Doctor of Medicine degree from UND-School of Medicine and Health Sciences and is a resident physician at Yale University in the Department of Psychiatry.

-Medical Research
+Medical research

 While at Cornell, Moreno contributed to work in a cognitive development laboratory studying the relationship of socioeconomic status and the conceptualization of resource scarcity, as well as the Ophir Brain and Behavior laboratory studying changes in mammalian neuroanatomy in response to environmental stressors.
 In addition to research at Cornell University, Moreno spent time as a researcher in the University of Arizona's neuropharmacology laboratory studying Neurokinin Receptor -1 (NK₁R) antagonists and Substance-P (SP) implications in neurological addiction reward pathways.

-During medical school, Moreno worked as an addiction researcher with Dr. Larry Burd, one of the fields most preeminent experts of Fetal Alcohol Syndrome, and director of the Fetal Alcohol Syndrome Center.
+During medical school, Moreno worked as an addiction researcher with Larry Burd, one of the fields most preeminent experts of Fetal Alcohol Syndrome, and director of the Fetal Alcohol Syndrome Center.
 With this same mentor, Moreno would go on to publish research on the prevalence and management of intoxicated women during labor and delivery, in addition to outlining nine guidelines on fetal and maternal mortality/ morbidity for clinician consideration.

 Moreno is also a noteworthy contributor to research on the neurologic ailment known as Posterior Reversible Encephalopathy Syndrome, or PRES, a rare, poorly understood disease with a number of associated factors but no clearly delineated etiology.
-During the Covid-19 pandemic, Moreno and a team of clinicians, encountered a patient who contracted SARS-CoV-2 and was treated with tocilizumab, an immunologic agent, and then later went on to develop PRES.
+During the COVID-19 pandemic, Moreno and a team of clinicians encountered a patient who contracted SARS-CoV-2 and was treated with tocilizumab, an immunologic agent, and then later went on to develop PRES.
 Numerous case reports on this same occurrence have since been documented, however Moreno and his coworkers were one of the earlier known to document this specific clinical association.